mui/material-ui/docs/src/pages/system/advanced/advanced.md

 # Advanced

-<p class="description">Here you can find examples of how you can use the system on your custom components.</p>
+<p class="description">Here you can find examples of how you can use the system in your custom components.</p>

 ## Adding the `sx` prop on your custom components